dojo/intern-helper/README.md

 ```

 * `renderFunction`: The a function that WNode for the widget under test
-* `customComparators`: An array of custom comparator descriptors that provide a comparator function to be used by `properties` found via a `selector` and `property` name
+* [`customComparators`](custom-comparators): Array of custom comparator descriptors.
+Each provides a comparator function to be used by during the comparison for `properties` located using a `selector` and `property` name

 The harness returns a `Harness` object that provides a small API for interacting with the widget under test: